-To cool the motor home, the thermostat inside the Allegro Breeze is used this is the same thermostat which controls the furnace functions (described earlier).
-The air-conditioned, cooled air is emitted through the vents which are located in the roof throughout the entire coach.
+To cool the motor home, the thermostat inside the Allegro Breeze is used-this is the same thermostat which controls the furnace functions (described earlier).
+The airconditioned, cooled air is emitted through the vents which are located in the roof throughout the entire coach.
+The discharge and return air vents run parallel, front to be throughout the entire coach.
 The discharge and return air vents run parallel, front to back, on the ceiling.
 Note that the return vents are similar to the air conditioning vents.
 This system allows even distribution for the returns instead of forcing an excess amount of return air through two smaller openings.
 The even return system takes more of the hot air from the motor home, thereby providing cooler air throughout the unit.
-The air conditioning vents that are mounted on the ceiling are round vent filters

-(Figure 3-2) that need to be periodically checked for dust accumulation.
+The air conditioning vents that are mounted on the ceiling are round vent filters (Figure 3-2) that need to be periodically checked for dust accumulation.
 When dust has accumulated on the filters, remove them and wash in a mild detergent and warm water.